damithc/git-mastery-website/index.md

 {{ heading(":fas-route:", "Outcome-driven lesson paths") }}
 <div class="indented-level3">

-Our Git lessons are divided into [tours](lessons/), each teaching a specific usage of Git.
-So, instead of simply learning different Git commands, you learn how to use Git to achieve specific outcomes %%e.g., how to keep track of the history of a folder, while keeping a back of it on the cloud.%%
+Our Git lessons are divided into [tours](lessons/), each **teaching a specific usage of Git, not simply learning different Git commands** %%e.g., how to keep track of the history of a folder, while keeping a back of it on the cloud.%%
 </div>

 {{ heading(":fas-dumbbell:", "Authentic exercises to practice Git") }}
 <div class="indented-level3">

-We provide a hands-on practicals to practice Git concepts as you learn them, and exercises that simulate authentic Git usage to test your knowledge.
-Our companion app can set up elaborate Git usage scenarios so that you can go straight to practicing the concept at hand, without needing the setup the scaffolding yourself.
+We provide a hands-on practicals to practice Git concepts as you learn them, and **exercises that reflect authentic Git usage** to test your knowledge.
+You do the exercise **in your own computer**, using your own choice of Git tools.
+Our companion app **sets up specific Git usage scenarios in a scaffolded sandbox** so that you can go straight to practicing the concept at hand, without needing the setup the scaffolding yourself.
 </div>

 {{ heading(":fas-spell-check:", "Automated feedback") }}
 <div class="indented-level3">

 Students will not need to wonder if they did the exercise correctly, or where they went wrong.
-The Git-Mastery companion app can give students feedback on the Git exercises they do, and verify that the result is correct.
+The Git-Mastery companion **app gives feedback on the Git exercises, and verifies that the solution is correct**.
 </div>

 {{ heading(":fas-list-check:", "Progress tracking/monitoring") }}
 <div class="indented-level3">

-Our companion app keeps track of the student's progress through the exercises.
+Our companion app **keeps track of the student's progress** through the exercises.
 The student can even make their progress visible online.<br>
-Instructors can keep track of their students' progress using a dashboard.
+**Instructors can keep track of their students' progress** using a dashboard.
 </div>

 {{ heading(":fas-hand-holding-heart:", "Free forever.
 No limits.") }}
 <div class="indented-level3">

 Git-Mastery is entirely free.
-There is no account signup.
-There is no limits on usage.<br>
+There is **no account signup**.
+There is **no limits on usage**.<br>
 Students can use it on their own, or as directed by their instructors.<br>
 Instructors can use it for their classes.
 No limits on class count/size.
 </div>
 <p/>
 <box type="success" no-icon no-background>

-### :fas-graduation-cap: If you are a student ...{.text-success}
+#### :fas-graduation-cap: If you are a student ...{.text-success}

 ****If you are new to Git****, we recommend that you start go to the [lessons section](lessons/) and start following the lessons in the given sequence.
 Relevant tools and features will be introduced to you are the appropriate points of the lesson path.